-One of the biggest obstacles that I often hear when people begin on the real food journey, is that healthy food is so expensive.
+Are you on a budget and wanting to learn how to save money on groceries?
+You are not alone!
+One of the biggest complaints that I often hear when people begin eating well is that healthy food is too expensive.
 Many people feel like they can’t afford healthy food.
-While I do agree, healthy food is expensive, so is just about everything else.
-I can make meals at home with quality ingredients way cheaper than I can eat at the fast food joint down the street.
+While I do agree, healthy food can be expensive, so is just about everything else.

 I am very frugal by nature and try very hard to pinch my pennies on just about everything.
 Our house is furnished with used items.
 We do a lot of DIY home projects.
-All our kids’ clothing are hand-me-downs.
-We cloth diapered our kids.
-And I make almost all of my toiletries and cleaning supplies.
-Frugal I am!
+All our kids’ clothing are almost all hand-me-downs.
+We cloth diapered our babies.
 The food budget is no exception to the rule.
-I like to spend $100 a week on food and toiletries for our family of four.
-This also includes eating out.
-We could do it for less, but this is where we feel most comfortable.
-Any extra is fun spending money or savings for something special.
-You better believe I try to save that extra cash!
-Here are my best tips on how to keep the grocery budget in check so you can afford healthy food for your family.
+Here are my best tips for how to save money on groceries so you can afford healthy food for your family.

-I don’t bother with a lot of strange ingredients and strange “super foods.”
+Don’t bother with a lot of strange ingredients, new “super foods,” and the latest healthy packaged food.
 Most of those types of expensive obscure foods sit in my pantry and fridge unused and wasted.
-I’m not saying never try anything new, but for the most part I stick to simple meals using simple ingredients.
+I’m not saying never try anything new, but for the most part stick to simple meals using simple ingredients.
 Civilization has been kept healthy for thousands of years on simple food.
 I trust the same to be true for my family.
 I like to have protein, carbohydrates, and fat in every meal with lots of healthy vegetables.
 A pot of beans, a roasted chicken, simple roasted vegetables, stewed greens, and lentil soup all are very humble foods, but incredibly delicious and satisfying.

 Stock your pantry

 Here is a list of what we keep stocked in our pantry.
-If you get a good stockpile going by buying a little at a time for your pantry, you can even have one meal a week that you don’t specifically “buy” for that week.
+Create a good stockpile by buying a little at a time for your pantry when those items are on sale.
+By having a well stocked pantry, you can even have one meal a week that you don’t specifically “buy” for that week.
 Simply shop from what you already have at home.
 This will cut down on costs tremendously.

 Grow and preserve your food